-Incoming Fall 2021 first-year students who wish to be considered for admissions scholarships should complete their admissions application file by the Early Action deadline of December 15 (unless otherwise indicated).
+Incoming Fall 2021 first-year students who wish to be considered for admissions scholarships should complete their admissions application file by June 1, 2021 (unless otherwise indicated).
 Information in the admissions application (i.e., extracurricular activities, honors and awards, essay/personal statement) will be used to determine your eligibility for scholarships and will be used in the selection process.
 Make sure to fully complete all areas of the admissions application to maximize your consideration for these opportunities.

 - Incoming Transfer Scholarships

 WMU offers several Community College Competitive Transfer Scholarships for students entering WMU from a community college.
 To qualify, you need to submit a completed Fall 2021 admissions application and all required materials.
 Each scholarship below is highly competitive and selective, and a separate application is required

 WMU’s Financial Aid Office disburses all athletic aid to student athletes.
 The athletic department offers athletic aid according to NCAA guidelines.
 Athletic aid is considered part of a student’s financial aid package and will be factored into student aid offers to ensure compliance with both Federal and NCAA regulations.

 Many Western Michigan University students benefit from scholarships offered through different colleges and programs.